Skip to main content

 To become a deceased organ donor in BC a person must be on life support in a critical care unit, with no hope of recovery.
 Only 1% of deaths in BC occur in a way that would enable someone to become an organ donor.
 BC Transplant will only retrieve organs from a donor if there is a suitable match recipient.

-There is no age limit to who can be an organ donor, in fact, the oldest organ donation in Canada was 92 years old.
+There is no age limit to register your decision on organ donation.
+The oldest organ donor in Canada was 92 years old.

 What happens to a donor's body after surgery?